 One in vitro study found microneedles delivered “significant enhancement of macromolecule permeation when MNs were used, across both the corneal and scleral tissues, in comparison to topically applied aqueous solutions,” concluding MOPs “ have potential applications in enhancing ocular delivery of both small and macromolecules.”

-Microneedles might be safer than surgery as they can “penetrate directly into the sclera and avoid complications associated with conventional ophthalmic therapeutic strategies.”
+Dissolving microneedles might be safer than surgery.
+They can “penetrate directly into the sclera and avoid complications associated with conventional ophthalmic therapeutic strategies.”